 How to Set Up GPU Passthrough on Proxmox

 In this tutorial, we will look at how to set up GPU Passthrough on Proxmox so that you can pass a GPU to a virtual machine, which can be done using GPU passthrough.
-This means that the entire PCI device is passed through to the virtual machine and it will use the VM as if it’s part of the local device.
+This means that the entire PCI device is passed through to the virtual machine, and it will use the VM as if it’s part of the local device.

-Disclaimers for PCIe Passthrough on Proxmox
+Prerequisites for PCIe Passthrough on Proxmox

 • Passing the GPU to the VM and seeing the GPU in the VM does not mean that the process has worked.
 Until the drivers for the GPU are successfully installed and you see GPU activity, you may run into issues.